cassandra-spark/smatch/Data Prep/README.txt

 To make sure that all courses are labeled based on their category (eg. Art, Education, Technology, etc.), We use labeling_process.ipynb to label the data from EDX and Coursera based on the label for Udemy

-As the final csv file ended up being over 56 MB, we have decided to only upload the final ones and not the raw ones that we made as checkpoints between the scripts
+As the final csv file ended up being over 56 MB, it cannot be uploaded to github and therefore are not included here.